4ms/stm32mp1-baremetal/examples/audio_processor/README.md

 *Sine and Tri Osc*: Left output has a 400Hz triangle wave.
 Right output has a 600Hz sine wave.

-*Harmonic Osc*: Example project from [DaisySP library](https://github.com/electro-smith/DaisyExamples).
-AD Envelope sweeps the harmonics of a 16-osc harmonic oscillator, as well as a VCA to make notes.
-A simple sequencer of pitches plays, too.

-*Reverb Osc*: Example project from [DaisySP library](https://github.com/electro-smith/DaisyExamples).
-AD envelope + VCA + triangle oscillator playing a simple sequencer.
-This is fed into a stereo reverb effect.

 ### What's under the hood

 #### DaisySP

-DaisySP is "A Powerful, Open Source DSP Library in C++" that works with the Daisy embedded platform.
+[DaisySP](https://github.com/electro-smith/DaisySP) is "A Powerful, Open Source DSP Library in C++" that works with the Daisy embedded platform.
+I've taken a couple of the example projects and converted them to run on the Cortex-A7.

+#### Faust

+[Faust](https://faust.grame.fr/) is "a functional programming language for sound synthesis and audio processing..."
+I've taken the Djembe physical model algorithm and converted it to run on Cortex-A7 (optimizing it by using NEON SIMD instructions).

 #### lib/mdrivlib